psaltaath/tadn-mot/README.md

-# tadn-mot
+# Transformer based Decision Networks for MOT

-Transformer based Decision Networks for MOT
+Source code for the project is coming soon!